HMuraja/p5-book-review/README.md

 - **How the Criteria was tested**:
     - Navigation bar is fixed to the top of the application and visible at all times.
-    - From the width of 767 px and down navigation items appart from create review and logo collaps inside a menu icon.
+    - From the width of 767 px and down navigation items apart from create review and logo collapse inside a menu icon.
 Clicking the menu items and outside of menu successfully close the menu.
-    - If the user is not logged only menu items avaialable are home, sign in and sign up.
+    - If the user is not logged only menu items available are home, sign in and sign up.
     - When user is logged in the menu items change into add review, home, feed, liked, sign out and user profile.
     - All links work and lead to the features and function intended.